CRossel87a/evmos/README.md

 ## Quick Start

-To learn how the Evmos works from a high-level perspective, go to the [Introduction](https://docs.evmos.org/about/intro/overview.html) section from the documentation.
-You can also check the instructions to [Run a Node](https://docs.evmos.org/validators/quickstart/run_node.html).
+To learn how the Evmos works from a high-level perspective, go to the [Protocol Overview](https://docs.evmos.org/protocol) section from the documentation.
+You can also check the instructions to [Run a Node](https://docs.evmos.org/protocol/evmos-cli#run-an-evmos-node).

 ## Community